Wednesday, the First Sunday after the Epiphany

 O God and Father of all, whom the whole heavens adore: Let the whole earth also worship you, all nations obey you, all tongues confess and bless you, and men and women everywhere love you and serve you in peace; through Jesus Christ our Lord.
 Amen.

-We pray for our sisters and brothers members of the The African Church.
+We pray for our sisters and brothers, members of the Church of Nigeria (Anglican Communion).

 Richard Meux Benson (1824 1915) was a priest in the Church of England and founder of the Society of St. John the Evangelist, the first religious order of monks in the Anglican Communion since the Reformation.